Google Meet logo surrounded by alternative video meeting app icons floating above a laptop with a video call tile

 Carly

 Carly doesn’t replace Google Meet — it handles what happens before and after the call.
 Scheduling a meeting with multiple people across different calendars is where coordination falls apart, and that’s the problem Carly solves.
 You tell it in plain language when you’re looking to meet, it finds availability across everyone’s calendars, and it handles the back-and-forth.
 If you’re switching from Meet to any of the tools above, Carly pairs with all of them by adding the right conference link to every invite automatically.
-Try Carly free.
+Try Carly.

 Ready to automate your busywork?